 Does Google favor big brands when showing search results?
 That question has been bandied about on the Web for a while, but the answer may be more complicated than just a matter of brands.

-The question arose this morning on Malcolm Coles’ blog, in his post Google treating brand names in search terms as site: searches? after Malcolm very astutely discovered certain sets of search results showing more that 2 results from the same domain.
+The question arose this morning on Malcolm Coles’ blog, in his post-Google treating brand names in search terms as site: searches? after Malcolm very astutely discovered certain sets of search results showing more than 2 results from the same domain.

-Rather than just looking for brands, it’s more likely that Google is trying to understand when a query includes an entity – a specific person, place, or thing, and if it can identify an entity, that identification can influence the search results that you see.
+Rather than just looking for brands, it’s more likely that Google is trying to understand when a query includes named entities – specific people, places, or things.
+If it can identify those entities, that identification can influence the search results that you see.

 I’ve written about the topic before, when Google was granted a patent named Query rewriting with entity detection back in May of 2009, which I covered in Boosting Brands, Businesses, and Other Entities: How a Search Engine Might Assume a Query Implies a Site Search.

-The process in that patent may mean that if Google recognizes when a search query involves a particular entity, and if the entity can be associated with a specific web site, it might show multiple results for that site.
-For example, Google recognizes that “SEO by the Sea” is an entity, and when I perform a search such as “SEO by the Sea entities,” (without the quotation marks), Google will show a number of search results from SEO by the Sea:
+The process in that patent may mean that if Google recognizes when a search query involves a particular entity, and if the entity can be associated with a specific website, it might show multiple results for that site.
+For example, Google recognizes that “SEO by the Sea” is an entity.
+When I perform a search such as “SEO by the Sea entities” (without the quotation marks), Google will show several search results from SEO by the Sea:

-There are more that 8 pages on the seobythesea domain that are about entities, but Google is presently limiting how many it is showing.
+More than 8 pages on the seobythesea domain are about entities, but Google is presently limiting how many it is showing.
 I’m not sure how those 6 or 8 were selected, but it’s something to investigate.

 Named Entities, Google, and Metaweb

 Google’s recent acquistion of Metaweb is noteworthy for a number of reasons.
-One of them is that Metaweb has developed an approach to cataloging different names for the same entity, so that for example, when Google sees names on the Web such as Terminator or Governator or Conan the Barbarian or Kindergarten Cop, it can easily associate those mentions with Arnold Schwarzenegger.
+One of them is that Metaweb has developed an approach to cataloging different names for the same entity.
+For example, when Google sees names on the Web such as Terminator or Governator or Conan the Barbarian or Kindergarten Cop, it can easily associate those mentions with Arnold Schwarzenegger.

 For example, search results on a search for “Hawaii”, might include segmented sections involving different aspects of the entity “Hawaii,” such as “beaches,” “hotels,” and “weather.”